 You should note that from 1st of July 2014, import and export duties on artwork (paintings, sculptures, engravings) were reduced from a rate of 12% to 0, as the trade on artwork in Gibraltar reaches a value of 40 billion GIP (Gibraltar pounds) a year and the Gibraltarian government offered this incentive to sustain the developing artwork market.

-As an Abacus client, you will benefit from the joint expertize of local lawyers and international consultants.
+As a Bridgewest client, you will benefit from the joint expertize of local lawyers and international consultants.
 Together we will be able to offer you the specialized help you require for your business start-up in Gibraltar.